masahisa/cpp_project_template/README.md

 `bin`: the output directory of executables
 `build`: the building directory
+`cov`: the coverage directory
+`cov/lcov`: the output directory of lcov
 `doc`: the document directory
 `doc/doxygen`: the output directory of doxygen
 `include`: header files of the project